 In late 2015, Farmers Insurance and Allstate had the best TV spots for reaching both Millennials and GenPop together.
 Today, we fast-forward into the future to see how insurance advertisers have done against both audiences for 2016 and 2017, and how advertising effectiveness has improved in a big way!

-Some Good Competitive Intelligence for Insurance Says Millennials and GenPops Rate Ads Higher
+Competitive Intelligence for Insurance Reports that Millennials and GenPops Tend to Rate Ads Higher

 Insurance Advertisers Get Thumbs Up from Millennials and GenPop